indigo-dc/oidc-agent/gitbook/provider.md

 ## Helmholtz Data Federation (HDF)
 HDF does not support dynamic client registration and you have to register a client manually:
 - Make sure you don’t have an active login in unity and visit the /home endpoint (i.e. https://unity.helmholtz-data-federation.de/home or https://login.helmholtz-data-federation.de/home)
 - Click “Register a new account” on the top right
 - Specify the required information and note that “User name” is your `client_id` and “Password credential” is your `client_secret`.

-Note also that you have to enter at least one valid redirect uri, even if they are not mandated by HDF (see [Client Configuration Values](#redirect-uri) for mroe information).
+Note also that you have to enter at least one valid redirect uri, even if they are not mandated by HDF (see [Client Configuration Values](#redirect-uri) for more information).

 After the client is registered, call oidc-gen with the ```-m``` flag and enter the required information.